Yolaine Yengo

-Yolaine Yengo (born 24 April 1993) is a French rugby union, and rugby sevens player.
+Yolaine Yengo (born 24 April 1993) is a French rugby union and sevens player.
 She plays for the University of Rennes and for Stade Rennais Rugby.

-Biography
+Rugby career

-Yengo played for New Caledonia at the 2015 Pacific Games.
+Yengo competed for the New Caledonian sevens team at the 2015 Pacific Games.
 She was selected as a member of the France women's national rugby sevens team at the 2021 Dubai Women's Sevens.
 She won a bronze medal at the 2022 Rugby World Cup Sevens.

+She competed for France at the 2024 Summer Olympics.